syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

 The SfDiagramComponent supports CRUD (Create, Read, Update, Delete) operations using SfDataManager for remote data management.
 By making API calls to update data, the diagram automatically re-renders, ensuring real-time synchronization between the front-end diagram and the back-end.
 This allows users to manage and manipulate diagram data from remote databases or APIs using methods like ReadData, UpdateData, InsertData, and DeleteData.

 ### Read DataSource
 The SfDiagramComponent can fetch and display data from remote sources using the ReadDataAsync method.
-This method retrieves data from the server that we visualized as nodes and connectors in the diagram.
+This method retrieves data from the server, which is then visualized as nodes and connectors in the diagram.
 This method is invoked when the user wants to load the raw data from the server.
 ```csharp
     //To fetch data from the remote service
     public async void Read()